 The average life of a water heater (with a tank) is about 8-12 years.
 It’s not all that long when you think about it.
 Be sure you keep the unit well maintained and perform hot water heater maintenance as a home owner so that you can get the most life out of it.
 When the time comes, water heater replacement can set you back a bit.

-We’ll explain how to clean water heaters regularly to keep them running as well as when you might need professional water heater service.
+We’ll explain how to clean water heaters regularly to keep them running as well as when you might need professional water heater service such as water heater repair in Bellingham, WA.

 Tips for Extending the Life of a Water Heater